rjfarmer/gfort2py/docs/support.md

 ## Level 1 Support

 These platforms are fully supported and all features should work.
-We test for all combinations of supported Python and gfortran versions.
+We test for all combinations of supported Python (>=3.7) and gfortran (>=8) versions when available on the platform.

 - x86_64/Linux/CPython
 - x86_64/MacOS/CPython
+- arm/MacOS/CPython (M-Chips)
 - x64/Windows/CPython (via Choco)